 Regardless of the size of the business, managing finances and keeping track of the investments are crucial for business success.
 Whether you are a startup or an established business, penning down your cash flow activities is just as important as determining your profit.
-In this guide, you’ll study why cash flow is important, but before we go into that, let’s find out the answer to the most basic question, what is the importance of cash flow?
+In this guide, you’ll study why cash flow is important, but before we go into that, let’s find out the answer to the most basic question: what is the importance of cash flow?

-What is the Importance of Cash Flow?
+What Is the Importance of Cash Flow?

 In other words, cash flow helps you evaluate how much money is generated from business activities and how much is spent.
 Right from the start, it serves as a strong measure of liquidity and performance.

-The Critical Importance of Cashflow
+The Critical Importance of Cash Flow

 Staying Solvent

 Until now, you might be of the view that profitability is most critical to the smooth running of your business.
 And that as long as your income statement shows a net profit, you can rest assured that your business is on track.
 Unfortunately, that’s not necessarily true.
 As shocking as it is, you could earn a profit and yet be forced to close down.
-This happens when you run out of cash and your business becomes bankrupt.
+This happens when you run out of cash, and your business becomes bankrupt.

 In this case, you earned a revenue of $6,000.
 Based on the accounting standards, revenue should be recognized and recorded when it’s received.
 You need not wait until it’s received.
 Thus, you’ll record it as a sale of $6,000.
-Your initial cost was $2,000, so you’re left with a profit of $4000 ($6000 – $2000).
+Your initial cost was $2,000, so you’re left with a profit of $4,000 ($6,000 – $2,000).
+Net income is crucial for evaluating a company’s cash flow, especially through methods like the indirect method.

 As you can see, you have $6,000 in revenue and $2,000 in profits, but your cash is NIL.
 Your money is stuck with a debtor, so you can’t pay your store rent or your utility bills, order more bakery supplies, or in other words, conduct business until you receive cash from your customer at the end of the month.

 Unless the company has cash reserves, it won’t be able to pay the combined $50,000 to keep the business running.
 As a result, the company can become insolvent, sell off its assets to pay for the debts, and close down.
+Operating expenses significantly impact cash flow and financial health, indicating a company’s capacity to pay debts and maintain operations.

 Even if you successfully convince your creditors to extend the due date, the poor cash flow position and delays in payment can cause you to lose your lenders, suppliers, and vendors.
 This can seriously impact your business performance in the future.

-Better Decision-Making
+Better Decision-Making with Cash Flow Forecasting

 The key to achieving your short and long term business goals is sensible decision-making.
 Better cash flow visibility translates into rational decision-making.
 With an in-depth understanding of where your money is coming and going, you find yourself in a better position to make informed decisions.
 Such decisions are more likely to succeed and help you achieve your underlying business goals.